software-mansion-labs/expo-brownfield-target/docs/manual-setup.md

 Then navigate to the `Build Phases` of the app target and copy the contents of the `Bundle React Native code and images` step.
 Create a new `Run Script Phase` in the brownfield target and paste the copied contents to it.
 Place it after the `Copy Bundle Resources` step.

-Make sure that to also copy the `Input Files` values of the phase.
+Make sure to also copy the `Input Files` values of the phase.

 Add the framework target to the app target in the `Podfile`: